rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 1. The list of records to be placed in your DNS servers displays.
 Copy these records, either one by one, or by downloading a CSV file, then navigate to your domain hosting solution to generate the matching DNS records.

     Make sure that all the DNS records have been generated into your domain hosting solution.
-If everything is configured properly, confirm the statement then click **[!UICONTROL Submit]**.
+If everything is configured properly, check the box "I confirm...", then click **[!UICONTROL Submit]**.

     ![](../assets/subdomain-submit.png)